 Dangerous decisions

 Do you know a blameless man or woman like Daniel?
-Despite appearances, the people who live like that are the dangerous ones to the world system.
-Not because they have the power to make laws or throw others into prison, but because they refuse to compromise.
+Despite appearances, the people who live like that are dangerous to the world system.
+Not because they have the power to make laws or throw others into prison but because they refuse to compromise.
 They willingly face the lions because they don’t care what people think, and they know, like Daniel, that God is their judge.
-Sometimes these saints are rescued from their lion’s dens, and sometimes they’re not.
-But they win regardless because they’ll either be delivered or they’ll be with the Lord.
+Sometimes, these saints are rescued from their lion’s dens, and sometimes they’re not.
+But they win regardless because they’ll either be delivered or with the Lord.

 Daniel, a type of Christ

-Despite our best intentions to live like Daniel, we know we more often fear man and distrust God.
-Thankfully, we have one even more blameless, and more faithful than Daniel to stand in our place.
-Daniel in the Lion’s Den is more than just a Sunday School story.
-Daniel is a type of Christ, pointing us to the Blameless One who was judged as faithful by God.
+Despite our best intentions to live like Daniel, we often fear man and distrust God.
+Thankfully, we have one more blameless, and more faithful than Daniel to stand in our place.
+Daniel in the Lion’s Den is more than a Sunday School story.
+Daniel is a type of Christ, pointing us to the Blameless One, whom God judged as faithful.

 Jesus was also thrown into a den of lions when he faced his civil and criminal trials before his crucifixion.
-The Psalmist, prophesying of the verbal abuse Jesus would endure said, “Roaring lions that tear their prey open their mouths wide against me” (Psalm 22:13).
-Jesus and Daniel remained silent before their accusers, and were led like sheep to slaughter (Daniel 6:16, Isaiah 53:6).
+The Psalmist, prophesying of the verbal abuse Jesus would endure, said, “Roaring lions that tear their prey open their mouths wide against me” (Psalm 22:13).
+Jesus and Daniel remained silent before their accusers.
+They were led like sheep to slaughter (Daniel 6:16, Isaiah 53:6).
 A stone was rolled in front of the lion’s den and then sealed by the king (Daniel 6:17), and a stone that was rolled in front of Jesus’ tomb and sealed by Pilate (Matthew 27:60,66).
-While Daniel didn’t have a scratch on him (Daniel 6:23), Jesus’ flesh was ripped apart and his body bore all the marks of his sacrifice (Isaiah 53:5).
-And finally, both men, came out of their tombs victorious and brought glory to God (Daniel 6:26-27; Col 1:18-20).
+While Daniel didn’t have a scratch on him (Daniel 6:23), Jesus’ flesh was ripped apart, and his body bore all the marks of his sacrifice (Isaiah 53:5).
+And finally, both men came out of their tombs victorious and brought glory to God (Daniel 6:26-27; Col 1:18-20).

 The lions of God

-We can’t help but read this story and realize this was an extraordinary man, whom God used in extraordinary ways.
-While he’s not mentioned by name in Hebrews 11, he’s referenced in the great Hall of Faith as one, “…who through faith conquered kingdoms, enforced justice, obtained promises, and stopped the mouths of lions” (Hebrews 11:33).
+We can’t help but read this story and realize this was an extraordinary man whom God used in extraordinary ways.
+While he’s not mentioned by name in Hebrews 11, he’s referenced in the Hall of Faith as one “…who through faith conquered kingdoms, enforced justice, obtained promises, and stopped the mouths of lions” (Hebrews 11:33).

 People who live like Daniel are the real lions.
 Meek and mild, yes.
 Obedient to authority, yes.
-Excelling in their work, and earning favor among men, yes.
+Excelling in their work and earning favor among men, yes.
 Blameless in their conduct, yes.
 Willing to bow to the idols of culture, no. Willing to suffer the consequences that may bring?
-By God’s grace, and with his help, yes.
-These are the real lions because they are a threat to the world’s system.
+By God’s grace and with his help, yes.
+These are the real lions because they threaten the world’s system.

 Do you feel inadequate to live as fearlessly and uncompromisingly as Daniel?
 The good news is that we have a true and better Daniel, who was blameless and suffered the stripes of the lion’s den on our behalf.
-It’s because we love him, that we can open our windows, and live an uncompromising life.
-One decision at a time.
+Because we love him, we can open our windows and live an uncompromising life—one decision at a time.

 Cara